Helooeverybody/Steam-Game-Pipline/README.md

 **1. Build & Push Images**
 Navigate to each producer folder (`player-count-producer`, `live-review-producer`, `game-catalog-producer`), build the Docker image, and push it to your registry.

+This step can be skipped as the images are already built.

 **2. Apply Deployments**
 Deploy the long-running services to the cluster using the YAML files in the root directory.